gecio/gecio.github.io/README.md

 <div align="center">

-# Optimist Documentation
+# GEC Customer Documentation

-This repository contains the documentation for the Optimist platform.
+This repository contains the customer documentation for GEC.

 </div>